The Simplest Way To Tell If A Guy Likes You Enough For A Relationship

 The antidote to this scenario is direct communication before you are intimate.
 This dialogue is risky and scary but will save you from repeating this painful pattern over and over.
 Once you are intimate, there’s no going back.
 There’s no shifting into reverse … no rewinding the tape … no “do-over.”
 Think long and carefully if you are ready to take the relationship to the next level.
 But this is only half the equation, too.
 You must make sure he is emotionally available before you become intimate if that's what you're looking for.

-You both must be in agreement about where you both stand and where you’re heading.
+You both must agree about where you both stand and where you’re heading.
 If you can’t talk about it, you certainly aren’t ready to increase the intimacy.
 His actions and words must align.
 His behavior should be thoughtful, transparent, reliable, consistent, honest, and emotionally engaged.
 It takes time to learn whether your potential boyfriend has these qualities.
 When considering his actions, don't equate being intimate as an action indicative of love or desire for a relationship.
 Anyone can easily make advances or be intimate.
 Being physical with him is the lowest bar you can set for him.
 Enjoy the exciting phase of a budding relationship without rushing it.
-If he really cares and wants to be with you, the intimacy will be viewed as the icing on the cake, and he’ll be willing to wait until you feel comfortable.
+If he cares and wants to be with you, the intimacy will be viewed as the icing on the cake, and he’ll be willing to wait until you feel comfortable.

 3. You mistake his desire for intimacy as a sign that he wants a relationship